guillainbisimwa/JavaSript-dastructures-and-algorithms/README.md

 The root node has 0 or more children.
 Each child node has 0 or more children.
 (each node in the tree can be seen as a subtree)

+## Implement a Graph data structure

+Stores nodes (represented by any primitive value) and the neighbors for each node.
+This implementation represents a graph as an [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list).

 ## Implement a HASH TABLE data structure